orstavik/JoiComponents/trash/book/chapter3_element_lifecycle/HowTo_constructor.md

 > TLDR; In the `HTMLElement.constructor()`:
 > 1. do not access HTML attributes
-> 2. initialize `.shadowRoot`, but do not populate it and
 > 3. set up event listener objects

 The `constructor()` of custom element classes is not as simple as it might seem.